Logo Duck Race 2025

 Join with us as we shed a light on the problem of homelessness here in our own community and raise funds to help more people find a way to home.

-Support awareness efforts by following Pathway on social media and sharing our race posts!
+Support awareness efforts by following Pathway on social media and sharing our posts!